This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Avoiding Encounters With Snakes

-- Wear protective clothing like long pants and boots.
+- Wear long pants and sturdy boots for protection

-- Keep pets on a short leash to prevent snake encounters.
+- Keep pets on leashes to prevent pet protection issues

 Protecting Your Yard From Snakes